FabricMods/ArmorToggle/README.md

 ## Dependencies

-This mod requires the Fabric API to be installed (Keybinds) https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all
+This mod requires the Fabric API to be installed (Keybinds)<br>
+https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all

 ## Usage

-Toggle visibility of armor pieces individually with keybinds.
+Toggle visibility of armor pieces individually with keybinds.<br>
-Now you can finally hide the armor of your friends and appreciate their skins.
+Now you can finally hide the armor of your friends and appreciate their skins.<br>
-What you can toggle:
+What you can toggle:<br>
 * The mod itself (Default 'U')
 * Helmet
 * Chestplate